DanialArab/Git/README.md

 - Global, the settings we apply here apply to all repositories of the current user
 - Local, the settings apply to the current repository or the repository in the current folder.
 We can have different settings for different repositories or different projects

+        git config --global core.editor "code --wait" # with the wait flag we tell the terminal window to wait until we close the new vs code instance

 ## Getting help

 Here is the way I can get help on "config" command: